JOSEPH BRADLEY 1892–1953

 Born 21st July 1892 in Radcliffe on Trent

 Baptised 2nd October 1892 at St Mary’s Church, Radcliffe on Trent

-Living on Station Terrace, Radcliffe on Trent, with father William, a domestic gardener, mother Harriet and his siblings Bertie 14, Hilda 12, Tom 10, Joseph 6, Dorothy 7, William 5, Laura 3, and Ann 1.
-Joseph was one of 12 children, one of whom died.
-Joseph was at school.
+Age 9 at school, living on Station Terrace, Radcliffe on Trent, with father William, a domestic gardener, mother Harriet and his siblings Bertie 14, Hilda 12, Tom 10, Joseph 6, Dorothy 7, William 5, Laura 3, and Ann 1.
+He was one of 12 children, one of whom died.

-Father a jobbing gardener.
-Living at Winford Villas, Bingham Road (6 rooms) with his parents and nine siblings.
-Working as a domestic groom.
+Age 19 living at Winford Villas, Bingham Road (six rooms) with his parents and nine siblings and working as a domestic groom.

 Rank: Bombardier, previously Gunner

 Military Unit: Royal Field Artillery, 117th (Howitzer) Brigade, 26th Division